-On April 19, 2012, the Company announced that it had received the results of a revised Preliminary Economic Assessment (the "PEA") for its Dewey-Burdock Project located in Fall River and Custer Counties South Dakota, USA.
+On April 19, 2012, the Company announced that it had received the results of a revised Preliminary Economic Assessment dated effective April 17, 2012 (the "April 2012 PEA") for its Dewey-Burdock Project located in Fall River and Custer Counties South Dakota, USA.
 The PEA was prepared in accordance with National Instrument 43-101 by SRK Consulting (U.S.), Inc. ("SRK") and Lyntek Incorporated ("Lyntek").
 SRK and Lyntek are based in Lakewood, Colorado and are well known as providers of a full range engineering and construction services for the global uranium sector.

-(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (April 30, 2012)
+(An Exploration Stage Company) MANAGEMENT DISCUSSION AND ANALYSIS (July 30, 2012)

 The purpose of the revised PEA was to provide an updated analysis of the economic viability of the Dewey-Burdock Project based on significant development work performed by the Company's engineers and consultants over the past two years.
 Most significantly, the Company's team and consultants have modified the mine planning sequence for the project and redesigned the well fields based on further detailed hydrologic studies.
 The Company has also obtained revised and much more favourable property tax incentives from the applicable tax authorities.
-As a result this development work, the project demonstrates significantly more favorable economics.
-This data was used by SRK and Lyntek as the basis of the revised PEA.
+As a result of this development work, the Company believes that the Project demonstrates significantly more favorable economics.

-The following table identifies the updated economic parameters as reported in the revised PEA and compares these parameters to the results of the original PEA filed in July 2010:
+The following table identifies the updated economic parameters as reported in the April 3012 PEA and compares these parameters to the results of the original Preliminary Economic Assessment for the porject filed in July 2010 (the "July 2010 PEA"):